 • You must not start driving until 45 minutes after blood glucose has returned to normal.
 It takes up to 45 minutes for the brain to recover fully.

-• Always keep an emergency supply of fast-acting carbohydrate such as glucose tablets, lucozade or sweets within easy reach in the vehicle.
+• Always keep an emergency supply of fast-acting carbohydrates such as glucose tablets, Lucozade or sweets within easy reach in the vehicle.

 • You should carry personal identification to show that you have diabetes in case of injury in a road traffic accident.